anshulgera17/devOps/Docker_Learning.md

 # Docker Learning data and commands for setup and use

-#### What is docker ?
+## What is docker ?
-##### Answer:

 - Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.(solomon hykes) golang is used to create docker

-#### What is containarization ?
+## What is containarization ?
-##### Answer:

 - Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels
 - Leightweight
 - containers will be treated as processes
 - process level isolation